1fabunicorn/Notebooks/README.md

 #### What was the research question, the tested hypothesis or the purpose of the research?

-We were wondering what features will make the best prediction from a dataset with many features.
+We were wondering what characteristics will make the best prediction from a dataset with many features.

 #### What is the source of the dataset?
 Characteristics of data?
 4 years of records for buildings in Boston.
 Includes 64 different property types, where we only used the top 10.
 Also used to 97% quantile for outliers in the total energy usage (what we are predicting)